How To Get a Divorce in the UK

 Step 7: Court review

 The court reviews your application for a Conditional Order.
 This could take a few weeks, depending on the court’s workload.
-If your divorce is approved, the court will issue you with a Certificate of Entitlement, confirming the date your Conditional Order will be pronounced in court.
-This is a procedural step and shows the judge is satisfied that you are entitled to divorce.
+If your divorce is approved, the court will issue you a Certificate of Entitlement, confirming the date your Conditional Order will be pronounced in court.
+This procedural step shows the judge is satisfied that you are entitled to a divorce.

 Step 8: Second wait period

 You and your ex must now wait six weeks and one day before applying for a Final Order.
 This used to be called the Decree Absolute.
-This second waiting period is intended for couples to agree on how they will divide their money and property.
+This second waiting period is intended for couples to agree on a financial settlement, including dividing their money, property and other assets.
 If you want this to be legally binding, you must prepare a Financial Consent Order and present it to the court for approval.

 Most couples ask a solicitor to help with the financial arrangements, even if they made the divorce application themselves without any legal support.